 - 1. The purpose of developing educated persons and the public affairs mission are strong, clear and have staying power. - 2.
-Over time, the mission has been developed so it takes on an increasingly richer meaning in curriculum, co-curricular activities and relationships/partnerships with the community. - 3.
-The University's budget process is a model for campus-wide participation and transparency. - 4.
-The mission has provided a strong foundation for the University's progress in diversity and inclusion.
+The University's budget process is a model of campus-wide participation and transparency. - 3.
+The mission has provided a strong foundation for the University's progress in diversity and inclusion - 4.
+Missouri State remains an honest broker and strong partner with many institutions, organizations and other entities.